Online Master’s Programs in Molecular Biology & Diagnostic Science

 Graduates typically move on to careers in research and development, clinical laboratory and research support and management, quality systems, and more.
 Although the GRE is not required, applicants are expected to have a bachelor’s degree in a related field, official transcripts, and two letters of recommendation.

-Some of the courses in the curriculum include current perspectives in biomedical diagnostics; health economics, policy and payment models; introduction to biomedical informatics; principles of diagnostic technology: immunoassays; principles of diagnostic technology: molecular diagnostics; regulation of medical diagnostics; applied bioethics; biomedical commercialization; and imaging in diagnostics, among others.
+Some of the courses in the curriculum include current perspectives in biomedical diagnostics; health economics, policy, and payment models; foundations of biomedical informatics methods; principles of diagnostic technology: immunoassays; principles of diagnostic technology: molecular diagnostics; regulation of medical diagnostics; applied bioethics; biomedical commercialization; and imaging in diagnostics, among others.

 Individuals who want to work in clinical diagnostic laboratories, public health, and biotechnology can take the 35-credit program to earn a master of science in health sciences (MSHS) in molecular diagnostic science.
 The program provides students with the practical experience and skills required to solve complex clinical pathology and molecular diagnostics issues.
 Combining diagnostic genetics, molecular diagnostics, and biotechnology coursework with real-world clinical rotation experiences, the program prepares students for the Molecular Biology Board of Certification examination by the American Society for Clinical Pathology (ASCP).